• Skip to primary navigation

 • In a small bowl, whisk the egg and milk.
 Set aside.

-• In a large bowl, combine the ground beef, onion powder, flour, diced dill pickles, salt and pepper.
+• In a large bowl, combine tall of the ingredients, (except the cheese).
 Be gentle and don't over mix.

 • If your mixture is too wet to work with, add flour in 1 tsp increments to tighten the mixture up.
 If your mixture is too dry, add milk in 1 tsp increments to loosen it up.